hhariri/hhariri.github.io/_posts/2015-10-19-organizing-my-week-with-checkvist.md

  it simple enough to not get in my way and makes things manageable.

 <br/>
 I also don't abuse Checkvist with too many lists.
-I keep a single TODO list and shove everything under **Unscheduled**.
+I keep a single active TODO list and shove everything under **Unscheduled**.
 And why under it?
 Because you can collapse it and remove the noise from the list, which helps avoid burnout.
 But at the same, the items are there and I can't forget about them (which can often happen if you move everything to a different list).